Symfony applications comprise multiple objects called services. Some services, such as

 FileSystem, are inherent to using Symfony as the development platform.
 Other objects are specific to the application being developed.
 The Symfony service container helps instantiate, organize and retrieve these objects.
 It also holds a collection of parameters letting configure the behavior or specific values that the application can use.

-The Symfony Plugin provides code completion and navigation for the services and parameters that are registered with the Symfony service container and assist you in registering new ones.
+The Symfony Support plugin provides code completion and navigation for the services and parameters that are registered with the Symfony service container and assist you in registering new ones.

 Code completion for Symfony services

-In the editor, press Ctrl+Space to invoke code completion and do any of the following:
+In the editor, press Ctrl+Space to invoke code completion for any of the following:

 Retrieve a registered service from the service container.